jazs790715/codeAcademyProjects/Rock, Paper or Scissors/README.md

 # Rock, Papper, Scissors project for codeAcademy Java Scrpit

-Rock papper papper and scissors is o classic tow player game.
-Each player chooces either rock, papaer, or scissors.
+Rock papper papper and scissors is a classic two player game.
+Each player chooces either rock, pappaer, or scissors.
 The item are compared, and whichever player chooses the more powerfull item wins.
 The possible outcome are: